GabrielAragorn/gabrielaragorn/README.md

 ## Hi there, welcome to my profile 👋

-My name is **Gabriel Aragão** and I work as a ✨ support analyst ✨ but I am studying new technologies to work as a dev 😃
+My name is **Gabriel Aragão** and I work as a ✨ support analyst ✨ but I am studying new technologies to work as front-end dev 😃

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Stefanini as Support Analyst
-- 🌱 I’m currently learning ReactJS and its vast library
+- 🌱 I’m currently learning ReactJS and its vast library and TypeScript
-- 👯 I’m looking to collaborate on projects and work as a dev
+- 👯 I’m looking to collaborate on projects and work as a front-end dev
 - ⚡ Fun fact: I like to do physical exercises and play some games
 <!--
 - 🤔 I’m looking for help with ...